 Moreover, your contribution of 70 euros will support development projects in favour of one of the most marginalised tribal Communities of India.
 Tribal communities are still at the margin of Indian society and for this reason two are the main projects financed: 1) to conserve biological and cultural diversity 2) to promote the formal education of children belonging to Kattunayakan community of the Nilgiri district of Tamil Nadu.

-While travelling in Tamil Nadu and Sri Lanka, despite being famous tourist destinations, it is advised that you following carefully a code conduct which respects local culture to avoid any hassles or unwanted troubles along your journey.
-In particular, avoid to show affection in public places, such as hugging, kissing etc., as this behaviour is not appreciated by local people.
-Smoking also is considered an offence (in certain cases also punishable under law).
+While travelling in Tamil Nadu and Sri Lanka it is advised to follow a conduct which respects local culture to avoid any hassles or unwanted troubles along your journey.
+In particular, avoid displayx of affection in public places, such as hugging, kissing etc., as this behaviour is not appreciated by local people.
+Also smoking is considered an offence (in certain cases also punishable under law).

-You are advised to follow a certain dress code.
-There are basically two reasons why it is recommended to be careful about what clothes you wear while traveling to the area.
-The first reason is to prevent you from hurting the sentiments of the local people and second, to protect you from the varied weather conditions prevailing in seasons.
-One more thing to keep in mind is mosquitoes…it is advised to keep your arms and legs covered because it provides protection (however, don’t forget to bring with you mosquito nets and repellents, especially for backwaters cruises).
+It is alsa important to follow a certain dress code.
+There are basically two reasons why it is recommended to be careful about what clothes you wear here.
+The first reason is to avoid hurting local people’s feelings and second is to protect yourself from the unstable weather conditions.
+Besides, mosquitoes are a huge issue and it is advised to keep your arms and legs covered ( don’t forget to bring mosquito nets and repellents, especially for backwaters cruises).

 It is advised that you get onto this time zone as soon as you leave home and try to eat and sleep according local time.
 Also, if you reach India early in the day, try to stay awake – this will help the body’s internal clock to reset.